reahl/reahl/reahl-doc/doc/devmanual/sourcecode.rst

 docstring that explains something about that topic.
 The test expresses that "fact" in code and provides more detail.

+In fact, the docstrings of our tests are an attempt at explaining (in summarised fashion) everything a newcomer would need to know to understand the system.
+The code of the test itself provides an example or more detail about that fact.
+The table of contents give meaningful structure to this body of knowledge.

 There can also be `*.puml` files in the `_dev` package.
 Each one of these contains a UML diagram which elucidates some topic as well.
 The `*.puml` files `can be viewed graphically with any tool that supports Plantuml format <http://plantuml.com/>`_.